Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 *There are 803 businesses in our industry.
 ***
 * List of your company's primary activities divided into engineering activities and operations activities:
-* ENGINEERING:
+ENGINEERING ACTIVITIES:
 - Research and development of innovative transformators from kinetic energy into electric energy, which can be implemented into gym equipment.
 This energy will be provided to other companies that support sustainable energy sources for carrying on their own primary activities.
 - Efficient and user friendly design of these sustainable gym equipment and the generators.
 Some of these generators’ components will be manufactured by the innovative process of 3D printing, this is why a team will also devote their time to research how to increase the implementation of these technologies in our production process .
 - We will have different teams creating prototypes of the aforementioned generators and equipment to see which ones better meet our goals and function more efficiently, for later patenting them.

-* OPERATIONS ACTIVITIES:
+OPERATIONS ACTIVITIES:
 - Some of our operators will be in charge of obtaining and handling the inventory needed for later assembling the gym machines and generators, since not all our supplies will come from our own 3D printing.
 - There will be two independent assembly lines for manufacturing the generators and the gym equipment which, in the end, will be joined to create the final product: sustainable fitness equipment.
 - Afterwards, all of our products will be subject to strict quality controls.
 These activities are mainly routine tasks.
 ***
-* List of your company's support activities:
+List of your company's support activities:
 * GENERAL MANAGEMENT: In charge of the general functioning of the company, and supervising the performance and implementation of the different engineering and operation activities, as well as the different departments of the company.
 * HUMAN RESOURCE MANAGEMENT: Department in charge of the functions and practices relative to the organization's employees.
 It includes job analysis and design, staffing, recruitment of innovative engineers and devoted operators, performance evaluation and compensation to motivate them and increase their productivity.
 Moreover, they will train our employees as well as to create different company events to create a feeling of being part of our company.
 * FINANCE: Department in charge of the accountability of our business.